 If you live in Birmingham, AL, or in the surrounding cities of Hoover, Homewood, Vestavia, Mountain Brook, Pelham, and Trussville, visit us at Franklin Automotive for all your import car repairs and service needs.

-At Franklin Automotive, our mechanics perform service and maintenance on the area’s most popular import vehicles, including Acura, Audi, Honda, Hyundai, Infiniti, Lexus, Nissan, Subaru, Toyota, and Volvo.
+At Franklin Automotive, our mechanics perform service and maintenance on the area’s most popular import vehicles, including Acura, Audi, Honda, Hyundai, Infiniti, Lexus, Nissan, Subaru, Toyota.
 Contact us today to schedule an appointment!